nightmode/feri/docs/command-line.md

 # Feri - Command Line

-Once Feri is installed globally you can call her from any location as `feri`.
+If installed globally, you can run the command `feri` from any directory.
+If installed locally, you'll need to run `npx feri` from your project folder.

 Feri will clean, build, and display statistics by default.
-She will also assume your source folder is "./source" and your destination folder is "./dest" unless you tell her otherwise.
+She will also assume your source folder is "./source" and your destination folder is "./dest" unless you specify otherwise.

 ## Navigation